Frequently asked questions

 Q. How long will therapy last?

 A number of factors determine the length of treatment.
 The reason/problem, the goals, clients' history and personalities, and external events are some of those factors.
 So, it is quite difficult to give a specific number.
 We strive to constantly communicate with our clients regarding progress.
 This is to ensure that treatment continues for only the absolute necessary amount of time.
 I have worked with clients for 3 sessions and we parted both feeling like goals were accomplished and therapy was successful.
 I also have worked with clients for years and know that we are making good progress in therapy.
 Generally speaking clients find improvement within 5-10 sessions.
+If are doing couples therapy we generally estimate that sessions will last from 8 to 20 sessions but some more difficult issues (e.g. trauma, infidelity, etc) can take even longer.

 Q. Some therapists seem better than others.
 Can you explain why that is?

-A. Effective therapists know the research, are dynamic and form a strong alliance with their clients.
+Effective therapists know the research, are dynamic and form a strong alliance with their clients.
 Good therapists are able to empathize, and communicate with their clients.
 They are also able to work cooperatively with their clients to make sure that progress is made and change happens.
-Kindness, humor and my exclusive attention are some of the things that I feel I offer to my clients.
+Kindness, authenticity, and my exclusive attention are some of the things that I feel I offer to my clients.
 Also, I have extensive training working with families and couples which a lot of therapists don't.

 Q. How do I know a therapist is the right one for me?